 Division 1 of part 3-1 of the ACL contains several provisions broadly prohibiting misleading representations or conduct in the course of trade or commerce, including the sale of consumer products.
-It is an offence to make any false or misleading representations as to, inter alia, the composition of goods.118 It is also an offence to engage in conduct that is liable to mislead the public as to the nature, manufacturing process or characteristics of any goods.119 These provisions are strict liability offences, with the potential for those in breach to incur serious pecuniary penalties.120
+It is an offence to make any false or misleading representations as to, inter alia, the composition of goods.
+It is also an offence to engage in conduct that is liable to mislead the public as to the nature, manufacturing process or characteristics of any goods.
+These provisions are strict liability offences, with the potential for those in breach to incur serious pecuniary penalties.

-Although there has not been any judicial consideration of these provisions in the specific context of labelling disclosure requirements for the types of products considered in this article, the breadth of the provisions are likely to cover claims made about the ingredients contained in most common consumer products - or, indeed, ingredients not contained.
-The ACCC has specifically confirmed that representations relating to the absence of an ingredient (for example, claims that a product is 'formaldehyde free')121 or product safety (for example, that a product
+Although there has not been any judicial consideration of these provisions in the specific context of labelling disclosure requirements for the types of products considered in this article, the breadth of the provisions is likely to cover claims made about the ingredients contained in most common consumer products - or, indeed, ingredients not contained.
+The ACCC has specifically confirmed that representations relating to the absence of an ingredient (for example, claims that a product is 'formaldehyde free')121 or product safety (for example, that a product is 'allergy tested') can give rise to misleading and deceptive conduct claims if those representations are false.
+122 The significance of these provisions is particularly pertinent in light of the research suggesting that fragranced products labelled as 'natural' or 'organic' pose a significant health risk, despite many consumers assuming that these products are safer than regularly labelled products.
+123